keboola/connection-docs/overview/tutorial/load/index.md

 {: .image-popup}
 ![Screenshot -- Extractors](/overview/tutorial/load/extractor-intro-1.png)

-Click on the More button and you'll see **CSV Import** details.
+Click on the *More* button to see **CSV Import** details.
 Here you can store predefined import configurations.
 Each KBC extractor can have multiple *configurations*.
 This concept allows you to extract data from multiple sources of the same type.
 Each configuration of **CSV Import** will point to a different table and will allow you to reuse it quickly later.